ch007m/my-gitea/README.md

 ### PKI

-this section describes different approaches to generate a selfsigned certificate for the `localhost` including also a [CA](https://en.wikipedia.org/wiki/Certificate_authority) (not trusted) certificate to be used by the gitea server.
+This section describes different approaches to generate a selfsigned certificate for the `localhost` including also a [CA](https://en.wikipedia.org/wiki/Certificate_authority) (not trusted) certificate to be used by the gitea server.

 **NOTE**: You can also use [certbot](https://github.com/certbot/certbot) if you would like to generate a certificate for a domain name (e.g gitea.example.com, etc).